White label app hero image

 Overview

-In a year, our team launched two apps and introduced multiple features.
-As the principal designer working with a team of 12 developers, I was responsible for overseeing the operational implementation of the features and the system to ensure a consistent and unified User Experience across all the apps.
+In one year, our team launched two apps, and introduced multiple features.
+As the principal designer working with 12 developers, I oversaw the implementation to ensure a consistent and unified user experience across all apps.

 In numbers